austinjones/tab-rs/README.md

 # Security
 Tab can execute commands in a terminal, so I take security seriously.
 This is how I protect your machine in `tab`:

-The daemon requires the following to accept any websocket connection:
+The `tab` daemon requires the following to accept any websocket connection:
-- The request must include a 128 byte auth token, stored in the file: `~/.tab/daemon-pid.yml`
+- The request must include a 128 byte auth token, stored in the file: `~/.tab/daemon-pid.yml`.
+On unix operating systems, the file is assigned the permissions `600`.
-- The request's `Origin` header must not be set.
+- The `Origin` header must not be present in the request.
 This prevents any connection from a browser.

-For *nix operating systems, the `~/.tab/daemon-pid.yml` file is assigned the permissions `600`.

-Tab is written in Rust, and contains no unsafe code.
-The websocket dependency contains a single use of unsafe.
-The `tab` authentication code has very strong unit test coverage.
+- Websocket listeners bind to `127.0.0.1` on a random port.
+This should prevent any attempted connections from the local network.